lb0o/website/content/en/docs/kubernetes/backup-and-recovery.md

 ---
-title: Backups and Recovery
+title: Backup and Recovery for Tenant Kubernetes
-linkTitle: Backups
+linkTitle: Backup and Recovery
 description: "How to back up and restore resources in cozystack cluster."
 weight: 40
+aliases:
+  - /docs/guides/backups
 ---

 Cozystack uses [Velero](https://velero.io/docs/v1.16/) to manage Kubernetes resource backups and recovery, including volume snapshots.